Russia’s information war expands through Eastern Europe | Times Leader

 “This is scandalous,” tweeted Bozhidar Bozhanov, who served as minister of e-government in Petkov’s cabinet.
 “It is not right to use the platform to finance the aggressor.”

-The embassy also has spread debunked conspiracy theories claiming the U.S. runs secret biolabs in Ukraine.
-Embassies have become key to Russia’s disinformation campaigns, especially since many technology companies have begun restricting Russian state media since the invasion began.
+The embassy also has spread debunked conspiracy theories claiming the U.S. runs in Ukraine.
+Embassies have become , especially since many technology companies have begun restricting Russian state media since the invasion began.

-Fake accounts remain a valued part of the arsenal.
-Researchers at the Disinformation Situation Center uncovered what they believe is a network of fake Facebook accounts pushing Kremlin talking points and disinformation to Bulgarian audiences.
-The DSC, based in Europe, is a nonprofit, non-governmental organization of disinformation researchers working around the world.
+Trolls and fake and anonymous accounts remain valued parts of the arsenal.
+Researchers at the Disinformation Situation Center identified anonymous accounts that spread pro-Russian content, as well as online harassment directed at Bulgarians who expressed support for Ukraine.

-The network, which is still in operation, typically posts criticism of Bulgaria’s decision to side with NATO over Russia.
-“If Bulgarians somewhere in the world have a brotherly people, it is the Russian,” read one characteristic post.
+Some of the harassment seemed coordinated, based on the speed and similarities in the attacks, concluded the researchers at the DSC, a Europe-based nonprofit organization of disinformation researchers.

-“This network is just a tiny drop in the ocean of pro-Kremlin disinformation in Bulgaria,” the DSC wrote, citing one study by a Bulgarian non-governmental organization that found pro-Russian propaganda on popular Bulgarian websites increased 10 times following Russia’s invasion of Ukraine.
+Reflecting the difficulty of identifying the origin of disinformation, the DSC also identified a network of three anonymous Facebook accounts pushing pro-Russian talking points that researchers concluded could part of a Russian disinformation campaign.

-Other posts from the account attacked transgender people or featured content about QAnon, the U.S.-origin movement that argues Donald Trump is waging a covert war against satanic cannibals who secretly control world affairs.
-It’s a conspiracy theory that has prompted violence in the U.S., and it’s one Russian disinformation agents seem eager to encourage elsewhere.
+Facebook said Friday it would take down the accounts, which appeared to violate some of the platform’s rules relating to multiple profiles.
+But the platform said it found nothing to suggest the accounts were part of a disinformation network.
+Instead, they were operated by a single Bulgarian user who liked to repost other people’s pro-Russian content.

-The operation also sought to do damage control.
-After a senior Bulgarian official revealed Russia’s scheme to pay certain journalists, politicians or other public figures 2,000 euros, or 4,000 Bulgarian leva, for posting pro-Russian content, the Facebook accounts identified by the DSC quickly posted a rebuttal casting Russia’s actions as simply those of a benevolent patron looking to support everyday Bulgarians.
+Indeed, after a senior Bulgarian official revealed Russia’s scheme to pay certain journalists and political pundits 2,000 euros, or 4,000 Bulgarian leva, for posting friendly content, the author scoffed at the idea of taking the money.

-“Thank you Mr. Putin for the gesture, but I do not need 4000 leva to like Russia,” the anonymous author wrote.
+“Thank you Mr. Putin for the gesture, but I do not need 4000 leva to like Russia,” they wrote.
 “I like her for free.”